 It was written by people who have had a stroke, MSPs and people providing services including SLTs, phyisiotherapists, OTs, nurses and representatives from Chest Heart and Stroke Scotland and the Stroke Association in Scotland.
-It remains a useful tool for explaining to people what they should expect in the longer term after leaving hospital.
+It remains a useful tool for explaining what people should expect in the longer term after leaving hospital.

 Youth offenders and criminal justice – Scotland

-- Presentation to RCSLT scientific conference (September 2012).
+- Presentation to RCSLT scientific conference, September 2012 (PDF)

-- Handout from presentation to RCSLT scientific conference (September 2012).
+- Handout from presentation to RCSLT scientific conference, September 2012 (Word)

-- Report on RCSLT conference ‘Locked Up and Locked Out: Communication is the Key’ (November 2010).
+- Report on RCSLT conference ‘Locked Up and Locked Out: Communication is the Key’, November 2010 (Word)

-See also our briefing on speech, language and communication needs in the criminal justice system and our consultation responses on making justice work for victims and witnesses, female offenders in the criminal justice system and the use of intermediaries for vulnerable witnesses.
+See also our briefing on speech, language and communication needs in the criminal justice system (Word) and our consultation responses on making justice work for victims and witnesses (Word), female offenders in the criminal justice system (Word) and the use of intermediaries for vulnerable witnesses (Word).